hydrocomputing/phreeqpy/README.md

 # PhreeqPy: Python Tools for PHREEQC

-PhreeqPy provides Python tools to work with [PHREEQC](https://www.usgs.gov/software/phreeqc-version-3).
+PhreeqPy is a collection of Python tools to work with [PHREEQC](https://www.usgs.gov/software/phreeqc-version-3).

 It provides access to the